the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/paginated-fetch.md

 };
 ~~~~~~~

 We've implemented data fetching with the dynamic `page` argument.
-The initial and last searches always use the first page, and every fetch with the new "More" button uses an incremented page.
+The initial and last searches always use the first page, and every fetch with the new "More"-button uses an incremented page.
 There is one crucial bug when trying the feature, though: the new fetches don't extend the previous list, but completely replace it.

 ![](images/concat.png)